ElektraInitiative/libelektra/src/libs/notification/example/README.md

 Make sure that the required transport plugins are mounted (e.g. for D-Bus):

-> kdb global-mount dbus dbusrecv
+> kdb global-mount dbus announce=once dbusrecv